-5.3.2 The person identified for this role must have a combination of discipline knowledge and assessment competency so that they are capable of making judgements about the assessment processes proposed and undertaken.
+8.3.2 The person identified for this role must have a combination of discipline knowledge and assessment experience so that they are capable of making judgements about the assessment processes proposed and undertaken.

-a) Pre-assessment moderation: assures the quality of specific assessment elements not previously approved through the Course Outline approval process before they are used for assessment (for example, specific topics for an essay, exam questions)
+a) Pre-assessment moderation: assures the quality of specific assessment elements before they are used for assessment (for example, specific topics for an essay, exam questions)

 b) Point of assessment moderation: ensures that academic standards are being judged correctly, for example by moderating student work to ensure that markers are making consistent and accurate assessment decisions in accordance with the assessment criteria.